 Scotland's woodlands are a vital national resource and play an important role in rural development and sustainable land use.
 Thoughtfully integrated into your rural business, forestry offers many economic and environmental benefits.

-- to comply with the Forestry (Environmental Impact Assessment)(Scotland) Regulations 2017;
+- to comply with the Forestry (Environmental Impact Assessment)(Scotland) Regulations 2017

-Preparing Woodland Creation Applications - a guide for Land Managers
+Preparing woodland creation applications - a guide for land managers

 Get funding for your woodland

-- an initial planting payment;
+- an initial planting payment

 We'll ensure you have all the information you need to plant the right trees in the right places.
 We can also put you in touch with experienced and qualified forestry agents who can help you get the best returns on the timber or woodfuel markets.

 We also offer loans on the first 20 hectares of new planting proposals.
-For full details on the Small Woodlands Loan Scheme please see this page.
+Visit the 'Small Woodland Loan Scheme' web page for more details.